Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 Worse, orphan pages are often rendered unindexed because Googlebot cannot crawl and index the target page.
 This heavily limits the web page’s SEO potential and visibility in SERPs.

 If you’re using modern CMS, the likelihood of having orphan pages is low.
-Newly published pages are often added to the website’s blog archives, meaning every page will have at least one internal link coming from the homepage.
+Newly published pages are often added to the website’s blog post page, meaning every page will have at least one internal link coming from the homepage.

 While this is already adequate enough for SEO and user experience, it could still be improved.